js0-site/rust/expire_set/README.md

 Double buffering originated in the late 1960s and became standard in the 1980s with systems like the **Amiga**.
 In graphics, it involves drawing to a hidden "back buffer" while displaying the "front buffer," then swapping them instantly to prevent screen tearing.

-Similarly, `expire_set` writes to a "current" buffer while keeping the "previous" buffer available for reads.
-When the timer fires, it "swaps" the buffers (by changing the index) and clears the old one, ensuring a smooth transition and efficient bulk expiration, much like the artifact-free rendering in early graphics hardware.
+Similarly, `expire_set` (via `expire_cache`) writes to a "current" buffer while keeping the "previous" buffer available for reads.
+When the timer fires, it "swaps" the buffers and clears the old one, ensuring a smooth transition and efficient bulk expiration.

 ---